SkykekDevs/skykek-engine/docs/spec.md

  Notice how the number of parameters varies during the computation.

-### The `make` method
+### The `init` method

- A constructor is the standard way for a class to enable its users to make a range of different objects.
-Implementing a constructor in your class simply means implementing a `make` method that returns an object.
-If you were to write a `Point` class to represent points on a 2D plane, the `make` method might look like this:
+ A constructor enables the users of a class to make a range of different objects.
+Implementing a constructor in your class means implementing an `init` method that returns an object.
+If you were to write a `Point` class to represent points on a 2D plane, the `init` method might look like this:

-    $.make(x, y) = this.set("x", x).set("y", y)
+    $.init(x, y) = $.set(GeomX, x).set(GeomY, y)

- A user of the class could then create a new point with a constructor expression like `Point(3, 4)`.
+ A user of the class could then easily create a new point with a constructor expression like `Point(3, 4)`.

 ### Functions

- _func_ := `#!` _func-name_
+ _func_ := `#!/` _lowercase_

  A function allows a rule to delegate its work to the interpreter for performance.
-One of them is `#!sqrt`, which computes the square root of its argument.
+For example, `#!/sqrt` computes the square root of its argument.
 If your `Math` class contains the rule

-    $.squareRoot(x) = #!sqrt
+    $.squareRoot(x) = #!/sqrt

  then the expression `Math.squareRoot(9)` will return `3`.